ptrsr/pi-ci/README.md

 ## Overview
 The PI-CI project enables developers to easily:
-- Run an RPi VM.
+- Run a RPi VM.
-- Prepare an RPi Pi configuration inside the VM.
+- Prepare a configuration inside a RPi VM.
-- Flash the RPi VM image to a physical SD card.
+- Flash a RPi VM image to a physical SD card.

 Example use cases:
 - Preconfigure Raspberry Pi servers that work from first boot.
 - Create reproducible server configurations using Ansible.
 - Automate the distribution of configurations through a CI pipeline.
 - Test ARM applications in a virtualized environment.
-- Safely test backups without a second SD card.

 Key features:
 - Pi 3 and 4 support
-- 64 bit (ARMv8) Raspbian OS included
+- 64 bit (ARMv8) Raspberry PI OS (Buster) included
-- Support for 32 bit ARMv7l distro's
 - Internet access
 - No root required
 - Ansible preinstalled